airalab/sensors-connectivity/README.md

 sensors-connectivity "path/to/your/config/file"
 ```

-You will be able to see logs in your console.
+You will be able to see logs in your console and in `~/.logs/connectivity`.

 # Build from source
 ## Requirements